ryanw3bb/unity-native-toolkit/README.md

 http://secondfury.com/nativetoolkit/

 Android (Java) source located in Android/app/src/main/java/
-iOS (Obj-C) source located in Unity/Assets/Plugins/iOS/
+iOS (Obj-C) source located in iOS/NativeToolkit/

+If rebuilding the iOS library be sure to add the location of UnityAppController.h to Xcode header paths, it's normally located in a subfolder of the Unity install directory.